 Hubbard's Marina: Clearwater Area Report

-Check out our latest videos on Facebook as we have been doing video updates after each long range trip returns: https://www.facebook.com/hubbardsmarina/videos
+You should really see the latest videos on Facebook as we have been doing video updates after each long range trip returns: https://www.facebook.com/hubbardsmarina/videos

 Want to read the past reports?
 Check out this link: http://hubbardsmarina.com/hubbards-marina-fishing-reports